buk7456/FreeTX/doc/system_settings.md

 <img src="images/screenshots/system_backlight.png"/>
 </p>

-- **Enable:** This enables/disables the backlight.
+- **Enable:** Enables/disables the backlight.
 This may be useful for example to save energy on certain kinds of LCDs.
 - **Brightness:** Controls the brightness level of the display.
-Higher brightness results in higher battery consumption.
+Higher brightness causes higher battery consumption.
 - **Timeout:** Specifies the time before the backlight is turned off when the handset is inactive.
 - **Wake up:** Specifies how the backlight is triggered on.
 Keys or Activity.
 When set to Keys, only the UI keys can wake up the backlight.
-On the other hand, setting to Activity enables all the physical controls to wake up the backlight.
+Setting to Activity enables all the physical controls to wake up the backlight.
 This is useful when we want the backlight to stay on when operating a model, especially for LCDs that are not sunlight readable.
-- **Key filter:** When enabled, the first key press only wakes up the backlight without triggering any event in the User Interface.
+- **Key filter:** When enabled, the first key press only wakes the backlight without triggering any event in the User Interface.
 This setting is useful for LCDs that are not sunlight readable.

 <a id="section_id_appearance"></a>